budu/clj-help/readme.md

 ## Installation

-Simply drop clj-help.jar in your classpath, which much also include clojure-contrib.
+Simply drop clj-help.jar in your classpath, which must also include clojure-contrib.

 ## License